kaesve/write-ups/boids.md

 }
 ```

 That is it for the first half of the algorithm!
 We now have a bird-oid that can move around the screen and that we can steer.
-Before we move on I have compressed the code until now in two functions, so it will be easy to reuse that code later.
+Before we move on with the second part of the algorithm, the actual flocking, we need to be able to work with more than one boid.
+To achieve this, we extract the code we wrote up until now into three functions: `createRandomBoid()`, `updateBoid(boid, steering, elapsedSeconds)` and `drawBoid(boid, color)`.

 ```js
 function createRandomBoid(speed) {